If you’re trying to conceive, you’ve probably done just about everything you can to get pregnant.

 Questions For Your Doctor

 If you’re struggling with sleep, you may be wondering if taking a melatonin supplement could help.
 A systematic review and meta-analysis found that melatonin is a remarkably safe antioxidant and may improve clinical pregnancy rates with no adverse effects.
 As we just talked about, it may even improve IVF treatments if that is something you are currently exploring too.

-According to the National Sleep Foundation, 7-8 hours of sleep at night while you’re trying to conceive is ideal, increasing the chance of pregnancy by up to 25%.
+According to the UNC Fertility, 7-8 hours of sleep at night while you’re trying to conceive is ideal, increasing the chance of pregnancy by up to 25%.
 In fact, this is the recommended amount for all adults, but it may be especially important for women trying to get pregnant.
-In women undergoing IVF, getting less than 7 hours could reduce your success by as much as 15%.
+In women undergoing IVF, getting less than 7 hours could reduce their success by as much as 15%.

 If you’re struggling to fall asleep or find yourself tossing and turning all night long, speak to your doctor about how this may be impacting your ability to conceive.